 Cold foods can make us more aware of tooth sensitivity.
 Sometimes a sensitive tooth is a minor inconvenience, and can be prevented by changes in diet.
 If it becomes annoying, there are steps you can take at home (for example, changing your toothpaste) that may help.
 When your tooth sensitivity has come on suddenly, contact your dentist for an appointment.
 If problems are detected early, it may be possible to save a tooth.
 A dental implant or dental bridge can maintain correct tooth alignment, when a tooth must be replaced.

 When it comes to your dental health, most things occur in different stages.
 For instance, what eventually becomes a severely aching tooth could start off as a tooth that just seems a little bit sensitive.
-In many cases, dental discomfort becomes severe because patients often ignore or choose to endure minor irritations, like tooth sensitivity, rather than having them treated immediately.
-Because of this, the only difference between slight sensitivity and severe discomfort is often time.
+In many cases, dental discomfort becomes severe because patients often ignore or choose to endure minor irritations.
+Most tooth sensitivities should be at least examined by a dentist.
+The only difference between slight sensitivity and severe discomfort is often time.

 Why Teeth Become Sensitive

 The main structure of your tooth, called dentin, is a little bit like bone in that its slightly porous, which allows sensory information to travel from the dentin to the tooth’s nerves.
 When healthy, however, a tooth’s dentin is protected by highly mineralized tooth enamel, which is so resilient that it prevents your tooth’s dentin from feeling anything.
 One of the most common reasons for a tooth growing gradually more sensitive is the wearing down or weakening of tooth enamel.
 This can be caused by a developing cavity, unchecked bruxism, or a wide variety of other potential causes, and treating your condition will be the key to relieving your tooth’s sensitivity.